 - Playing Cards – 52 useful resources and tips for off-campus living, primarily distributed through housing fairs and finals lounge.

 - Party Smart Magnets – Red cup magnets with tips on how to be a good neighbor while appropriately hosting parties in residential communities.
 The magnets are primarily distributed through off-campus student welcome packets, Greek Week, Homecoming, and Mason Day.

 Coasters – A set of six common sense messages printed on coasters to remind students on how to be a good neighbor.
 Coasters are primarily distributed to five local restaurant/bars during Welcome Week, Homecoming and Mason Day.

 Relax in Fairfax: An annual event to introduce Fairfax Campus students to their greater community which includes a local elected officials meet-and-greet, food, music, games, and a leadership challenge between elected officials and Student Government leadership.

-Fairfax Campus Advisory Board: An advisory board comprised of five City representatives, five Braddock District representatives, and three University representatives established to share information among the parties on issues of mutual concern and provide advice and recommendations on those issues from varying perspectives.
-The group meets three to four times per year.
+Fairfax Campus Advisory Board: An advisory board established to share information among Fairfax City, County, and University on issues of mutual concern and provide recommendations on those issues from varying perspectives.

-iContact: An email notification system set up currently for the Fairfax and Arlington Campuses to get the word out about university activities that may interest or impact the community.
+Emma: An email notification system set up currently for the Fairfax and Arlington Campuses to share information about university activities that may interest or impact the community.